- Letter from Superintendent

 Superintendent of Schools

 For four or five years, home has been the center of your child’s life.
-Throughout these years he or she has been growing, developing, learning, acquiring habits and forming attitudes.
+Throughout these years your child has been growing, developing, learning, acquiring habits, and forming attitudes.
 Now, the home and school will be working together to further your child’s growth.

-Our kindergarten provides a program which we feel is best suited to developing the needs of the young child – mentally, physically, emotionally and socially.
-Here, your child will be learning to live, work and play with other children of his or her own age.
+Our kindergarten provides a program which we feel is best suited to developing the needs of the young child – mentally, physically, emotionally, and socially.
+Here, your child will be learning to live, work, and play with other children of the same age.

-The close relationship between a young child and his or her parents makes it necessary for the parents and the child’s teacher to work together.
-By working together, both the home and school can give each child the encouragement, the understanding and the challenge that he or she needs.
+The close relationship between a young child and parents/guardians makes it necessary for the parents/guardians and the child’s teacher to work together.
+Through this partnership, both the home and school can give children the encouragement, the understanding, and the challenge that they need.

 Please read this handbook carefully and refer to it as often as necessary so that it may help us work together throughout the year.